Magnetic fields in galactic environments probed by Fast Radio Bursts: Statistical inference

-\item Given the value of $\rmmw_{,i}$ and the associated $1\sigma$ uncertainty (see Table~\ref{tab:mtab}), we construct a corresponding Gaussian distribution from which we randomly draw $N=2000$ realizations of \rmmw.
+\item Given the value of $\rmmw_{,i}$ and the associated $1\sigma$ uncertainty (see Table~\ref{tab:mtab}), we constructed a corresponding Gaussian distribution from which we randomly drew $N=2000$ realisations of \rmmw.

-\item We calculate the joint distribution of $\rmmodel_{,i}$ values given by eq.~(\ref{eq:rmmodel}) by adding together $N=2000$ ${\rm RM}$ samples obtained through steps (1)-(3).
-An example of such joint $\rmmodel_{,i}$ distribution for a single realization of $\Theta$ for FRB~$20211212$A is shown by the histogram in Figure~\ref{fig:rm_model}.
+\item We calculated the joint distribution of $\rmmodel_{,i}$ values given by Eq.~(\ref{eq:rmmodel}) by adding together $N=2000$ ${\rm RM}$ samples obtained through steps (1)-(3).
+An example of such a joint $\rmmodel_{,i}$ distribution for a single realisation of $\Theta$ for FRB~$20211212$A is shown by the histogram in Figure~\ref{fig:rm_model}.

-\item We apply the KDE to the resulting joint $\rmmodel_{,i}$ distribution to find its continuous probability density function (PDF; see maroon dashed line in Figure~\ref{fig:rm_model}).
-Finally, we estimate the value of the likelihood function by evaluating the resulting total KDE PDF at the observed value of the $\rmobs_{,i}$ for a given FRB (see Table~\ref{tab:mtab} and vertical magenta line in Figure~\ref{fig:rm_model}).
+\item We applied the KDE to the resulting joint $\rmmodel_{,i}$ distribution to find its continuous probability-density function (PDF; see dashed maroon line in Figure~\ref{fig:rm_model}).
+Finally, we estimated the value of the likelihood function by evaluating the resulting total KDE PDF at the observed value of the $\rmobs_{,i}$ for a given FRB (see Table~\ref{tab:mtab} and vertical magenta line in Figure~\ref{fig:rm_model}).